-This past year has prompted a change in how we work, whether it’s moving to fully remote or a mixture of in-person (with safe distancing) and working from home.
+These past few years have prompted a change in how we work, whether it’s moving to fully remote or a mixture of in-person (with safe distancing) and working from home.
 We’ve all heard the new term “Zoomed out” with the increase in virtual meetings.

 Some of us utilized that technology before this shift and never really paid attention to the things that are now annoying as we come across challenges to overcome.

 Even though we can see each other on screen, it is much more challenging to see the nonverbal cues that can help drive the conversation when we’re face to face.
-And, we can all relate to the things that can irritate us during a virtual meeting easily.
+And we can all easily relate to what irritates us during a virtual meeting.
 Such as:

 - People are talking and forgetting to “unmute.”
 This can be the user’s fault or the facilitator who isn’t quick enough to unmute the person speaking.

 - Frozen screens.
-Often, the person who is “frozen” doesn’t realize it and continues to talk, while the other participants yell at their screens to let the person know they are no longer active.
+Often, the ” frozen ” person doesn’t realize it and continues to talk while the other participants yell at their screens to let the person know they are no longer active.

 - Someone forgets to mute.
 It’s a best practice to mute yourself while others are talking, but some forget and continue to answer their phone or talk to a family member who is out of sight in the room.